Cherry MX Brown (MX1A) vs Cherry MX2A Brown – Classic Tactile vs Modern MX2A Tactile

 - Stem: POM

-- Lifespan: up to 100 million actuations
+- Lifespan: up to 100 million keystrokes

 Cherry MX2A Brown

-- Type: Tactile (mild bump, refined feedback)
+- Type: Tactile (mild, refined bump)

 - Actuation: approx. 45 cN